surfer-rfid/surfer-rfid.github.io/index.md

 In the case of S.U.R.F.E.R., the flexible nature permits customized implementations of RFID protocols for industrial or academic research.
 Multi-$1000 software-defined radio platforms with high-end FPGAs have traditionally been used for this purpose but they are bulky and expensive.
-Conversely, the small size and BOM cost ofthe S.U.R.F.E.R. facilitates experimentation with installations requiring many readers.
+Conversely, the small size and BOM cost of the S.U.R.F.E.R. facilitates experimentation with installations requiring many readers.

 Flexibility through choice of component selection can mean: